 If you’d rather catch some crustaceans, try your luck at the Crabbing Pier located across from Stahlman Park.

-Bike, Hike, or Jog the Bluewater Highway Trail
+Bike, Hike, or Jog the Surfside Bird and Butterfly Trail

 Need some exercise?
 Stroll, run, or bike along the Bluewater Highway Trail, a concrete footpath that runs along Highway 257 for three miles, starting in the center of town.
 The trail is easy to access as it passes many of Surfside Beach’s restaurants and vacation rentals, making it easy to see the village while you leave your car behind.